 The audition is broken down into five components: Ballet Technique Class, Modern Technique Class, Solo Performance, Coaching, and Interview.
 All five components take place on the same day.
 After each audition, the judges call back those dancers that qualify to participate in the next component of the audition.

 The Juilliard Drama Division, more commonly called Juilliard Drama, offers students two program choices, the Acting Program and the Lila Acheson Wallace American Playwrights Program.
 At Juilliard, the theater is considered an art, a craft, a profession, a business, a political act and even a calling.
 The mission of the drama program is to provide aspiring theater artists with the artistic and personal tools necessary to excel in all aspects of the performing arts landscape in the 21st century.

 Within the drama division Juilliard offers several programs including the Bachelor of Fine Arts (B.F.A.) in Drama, the Master of Fine Arts (M.F.A.) in Drama and the undergraduate Diploma.

 The B.F.A. in Drama is a four-year conservatory degree program in actor training.
-Curriculum includes indepth training and courses in voice, acting, movement, as well as the ability to interprete an array of dramatic repertoire.
+The curriculum includes in-depth training and courses in voice, acting, movement, as well as the ability to interpret an array of dramatic repertoire.
 In several areas, such as performance, both B.F.A and M.F.A. students work together.

 Diploma programs at Juilliard are similar in all aspects to B.F.A. programs with the exception that students earning a diploma are not required to fulfill the Liberal Arts courses required of the B.F.A.
 Diploma programs are not open to all students and are only made available with special permission from the Juilliard Office of Admissions.